ben-ng/phonegap-air/README.md

 **manifest.assets**

 An array of URLs to prime the app's cache with.
 The content will be associated with the URL, so if if you wish to change the content, you must provide a unique URL or existing clients will continue using the old data.
-Assets are not updated over the air to save bandwidth; the resources will be lazily loaded as needed.
+Assets are *not* updated over the air to save bandwidth; the resources will be lazily loaded as needed.

 **manifest.message**

 A description of this particular version of the app.
-I recommend using the last commit message.
+I recommend using the last commit message, or perhaps a human readable date indicating when the app was built.
+This is only visible in the dev tools, and helps you keep track of what version you're on.

 **manifest.version**